 First, know you are not alone.
 Men children can be initially very charming, pulling you into their world.
 So do not blame yourself for getting into this relationship.

-Secondly, understand that there is little you can do to change his emotionally immature behaviour.
+Secondly, understand that there is little you can do to change his emotionally immature behavior.
 His way of being is deeply-ingrained, going back to his childhood.

 And because men children cannot see that their way of functioning in the world has negative consequences on others, they are not motivated to seek change.

 Another strategy is to try and reach a compromise with your man child husband.
-If he is a lazy husband and no amount of nagging or coaxing has had an effect, sit him down and tell him that he can have one room in the house where he can do his own thing.
+If he is a lazy husband and no amount of nagging or coaxing has affected, sit him down and tell him that he can have one room in the house where he can do his own thing.

 Dealing with an emotionally immature husband can be taxing on you.
 At some point, you may wish to talk to a counselor or a marriage therapist, even if you have to go alone.